oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The CONNECT control packet, described in [mqtt-v3.1.1](#mqtt-v311), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published when the client's network connection is closed.
-OpenC2 does not use the MQTT will message feature.
+The CONNECT control packet, described in [mqtt-v3.1.1](#mqtt-v311), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
+OpenC2 does not use the MQTT last will message feature.

 # 3 Protocol Mapping